-a.
+- 18. To achieve this, it is important: - a.
 To translate geospatial information and services into components that can easily be understood by a wider audience.
-Specific strategies may include using local languages,

-- reflecting area and issue-based scenarios and use of social media in collecting and disseminating information. - b.
+Specific strategies may include using local languages, reflecting area and issue-based scenarios and use of social media in collecting and disseminating information. - b.
 To take on technical responsibilities by leading research endeavors in DRRM using upto-date geospatial information and services.
 Inputs from other stakeholders should also be integrated into the DRRM system, particularly in the framing of laws and policies. - c.
-To match and examine the capacities of the entities to provide training with inventories of existing skills among stakeholders and other key partners, and ensure that Member States respond to identified gaps and areas for further improvement. - d.
-To promote the importance of integrating geospatial data and statistics in DRRM plans and programs through IEC campaigns and emergency simulation exercises. - e.
+To match and examine the capacities of the entities to provide training with inventories of existing skills among stakeholders and other key partners, and ensure that Member States respond to identified gaps and areas for further improvement.

+- d.
+To promote the importance of integrating geospatial data and statistics in DRRM plans and programs through Information, Education and Communication (IEC) campaigns and emergency simulation exercises. - e.
 To design and implement multilevel geospatial information management training programs as applied to DRRM among the data custodians and users within Member States. - f.
 To strengthen Member States and other stakeholders' competencies in establishing spatial data infrastructures and open data platforms for geospatial information and services. - g.
 To identify and assess policy and institutional gaps for all awareness raising and capacity building initiatives.

-- a.
+- 19. To achieve this, it is important: - a.
 To develop, improve and conduct common data and information management training among the humanitarian/responders' communities. - b.
 To harness the technical expertise within international partners and donor institutions through the conduct of studies, researches and models, and make available all resulting geographical datasets to recipient government and government agencies. - c.
 To promote the importance of integrating geospatial data and statistics in DRRM plans and programs through IEC campaigns and emergency simulation exercises. - d.
 To benchmark best practices from other Member States and institutions and cascade them to the local context.
 Such may come in the form of manpower and system improvements, as well as technology exchange programs.
 Benchmarking will also ensure that governments and government agencies are at par with the current global undertakings.